 What is 5G?

-5G is the fifth generation of mobile networking which was started in 1980 with the inception of the first handheld mobile which supported voice calling.
-Over the next three generations, we saw phones evolving to offer texting support, web browsing and high-speed internet for meeting our day-to-day needs.
+Mobile networking started in 1980 with the inception of the first handheld mobile which supported voice calling.
+Over the next three generations, we saw phones evolving to offer texting support, web browsing, and high-speed internet for meeting our day-to-day needs.

-Now with 5G, we are going to experience lots of unprecedented features which have the capability to completely transform the way we currently live.
+Now with the fifth generation of mobile connectivity, 5G, we are set to experience lots of unprecedented features that have the capability to completely transform the way we currently live.

 With 5G we are going to experience data transfer rates which are at least 10X greater than the earlier generation of networks.
 They are touted to have very low latency rates and bring in higher reliability to our networks.
 Let us see what these features might mean to us in a real-world situation.

-5G Technology: How does it work?
+What is 5G NR Technology?
+How does it work?

 Up until now, we used to rely on the spectrum band of range 3GHz to 6GHz for all our communication across each and every electronic device, this leads to a lot of congestion as there are too many devices occupying the limited space we have (Including 2.4GHz and 5GHz WiFi and 2.45GHz Bluetooth).
 So, the next obvious step for us is to open up new spectrum band for communication.
 Now, 5G communication will span from 3GHz to 300GHz leaving a lot more space for housing all sorts of connected devices.

 Opening up this new frequency band means that we will be utilizing the shorter wavelength millimeter waves for the transmission of data.
 These millimeter waves will help us in getting high data transfer rates as they have a very high frequency.
-Moreover, since we have a large bandwidth spectrum also at play, we can aggregate multiple carriers to boost the speeds to at least 10X times the earlier.
+Moreover, since we have a large bandwidth spectrum also at play, we can aggregate multiple carriers to boost the speeds to at least 10X times earlier.

-5G: The Reality
+5G NR: The Reality

-While all these claims appear lofty, the major development in 5G space will be restricted to 3GHz to 6GHz at least for the next few years.
-This is because it will be simpler to scale existing infrastructure for this bandwidth rather than for broader high-frequency mmWaves spectrum.
+While all these claims appear lofty, the major development in 5G NR space will be restricted to 3GHz to 6GHz for the next few years – at least in India.
+This is because it will be simpler to scale existing infrastructure for this bandwidth rather than for broader high-frequency mm Waves spectrum.
 And with the sub-6GHz bands, it will be simpler to extend coverage easily to relatively remote areas.

 The Sub 6GHz spectrum will also allow OEMs to keep the Antenna’s slim and small, and thus retaining slim and svelte flagships.

-5G Network Speeds
+5G NR Network Speeds

-5G network is going to provide speeds of the order of 20Gigabits per second owing to its multi-network connectivity.
+5G NR network is going to provide speeds of the order of 20 Gigabits per second owing to its multi-network connectivity.
 The new X50 modem of Snapdragon is designed to handle speeds up to 5Gbps.
 With 5G, you can experience broadband-like data speeds wirelessly on your mobile phones.

 5G also brings us 60GHz WiFi which is basically similar to the WiFi we currently use but with multi-gigabit speeds and high responsiveness.
-What’s more interesting to note is that, this is highly power-efficient as well.
-So going forward we might not see cables around our houses for broadband connections as we will be greeted with more polished wireless connectivity that offer higher speeds with lower latency.
+What’s more interesting to note is that this is highly power-efficient as well.
+So going forward we might not see cables around our houses for broadband connections as we will be greeted with more polished wireless connectivity that offers higher speeds with lower latency.

 One of the primary areas which will benefit from the 5G network is the Internet of Things.
 Internet of Things is basically a network of devices which are connected to the internet to perform a specific task.
 These could be your smart fridge, smart juicer, Smart bulb, and the likes.

-Each of these devices will have their own computational power and hence require their own communication channels to relay the information.
+Each of these devices will have their own computational power and hence require its own communication channels to relay the information.
 In a network-based solution like IoT which involves several hundreds of individual nodes, the communication band should be sufficiently large to ensure smooth movement of packets without interference.

-As we discussed earlier, since 5G spans from 3GHz to 100 GHz this huge width of communication band will help us in bringing an innumerable number of low powered devices into the spectrum to support IoT.
+As we discussed earlier since 5G spans from 3GHz to 100 GHz this huge width of communication band will help us in bringing an innumerable number of low-powered devices into the spectrum to support IoT.

 It leaves us with a lot of possibilities to explore, like driverless cars, better traffic routing in cities, support to ambulance and healthcare services where we can transmit a distress signal to all the nearby cars from an ambulance.
-This technology will eventually help us in curbing the vehicular accidents as the vehicles are already connected and they will be able to warn us in time from any mishap.
+This technology will eventually help us in curbing vehicular accidents as the vehicles are already connected and they will be able to warn us in time from any mishap.

 XR ( Cross Reality)

 Another major breakthrough we are going to experience with the inception of 5G is XR( Cross Reality).
 XR is a mix of Augmented Reality and Virtual Reality.
-XR brings us a lot of new features like real-time video chat, 360-degree audio and VR based gaming.
+XR brings us a lot of new features like real-time video chat, 360-degree audio and VR-based gaming.
 Imagine putting on your VR headsets and playing a game like PUBG with your friends where you can feel like you are actually inside the game.
 Or imagine being present right in front of your favourite artists at a concert directly from your home using a VR headset.
 All these insane possibilities could be feasible with 5G coupled XR.